waggle-sensor/summer2024/abraham/LiDAR/README.md

 ```

 ## How To Run The Scripts
 To run the scripts you would need to update the filename_path variable to the path of the mpl file in your machine that you are using.
+Just for idea, if the plots don't work for you, you can update the "mplavg.py" script or both scripts to save the data to a csv file instead of a plot.
+It may make it easier for you to manipulate the data.